 I would not recommend flip flops on the open chair lift.
-Things, including cell phones and sunglasses tend to drop out of our laps and hands.
+Things, including cell phones and sunglasses can drop out of our laps and hands.
 Something like this hands-free money belt would be really helpful.

 Wheelchair access is available for chondolas.
 I was pleased to hear that wheel chairs DO fit into the chondolas and a ramp is provided for entry and exiting it.
 Everything on top of the mountains is also wheelchair accessible.
 Also FREE wheelchairs are provided at the top.
 The Treetop SkyWalk and Observation Tower are not, unfortunately, wheelchair accessible at this time.

-If you have a service animal, you will definately need a chondola.
-Other than service animals, pets are not allowed.
+If you have a service animal, you will definitely need a chondola.
+Otherwise, pets are not allowed.